todo-make-username/php-data-object-utilities/README.md

 **Conversion Notes:**
 * Bools use PHP's `filter_var` to convert common bool strings.
 When used with a default value, checkbox values in forms becomes very simple to manage.
 * Array conversions are only done on empty values.
 Everything else will fail.
 If you want to convert a value to an array, please create a hydration attribute.
-* For simplicity, conversions are also skipped if the data type of the property is some sort of object.
+* For simplicity, conversions are skipped if the data type of the property is some sort of object.
 That opens too many cans of worms to deal with.
 You'll need to make your own custom Hydration attribute if you want to populate object properties.

 #### Attributes
 These hook into the assignment process and use the incoming value to perform an action.
 This is so you can accept one value and assign a different one.
 This has some extreme potential because of that.
 For example, you can easily set up a custom attribute to take an ID, run a query or use a mapper, populate a different object, then assign that to the property instead of that simple ID.